 - Applicant institutions should register their interest by contacting THE-ICE directly at email@example.com to receive a THE-ICE Pre-accreditation Application – Institutional Profile template and further information.
 The focus of this stage is to establish the applicant institution’s credentials and likelihood to meet/align with THE-ICE Standards of Excellence.

-- Following successful completion of the Institutional Profile and approval by THE-ICE Executive Team the applicant institution is invited to apply for Full Membership of THE-ICE.
+- Following successful completion of the Institutional Profile and approval by THE-ICE Executive Team, the applicant institution is invited to apply for Accredited Membership of THE-ICE.

-- Applicant institution completes THE-ICE Full Accreditation Application, a self-review document with a focus on self-reflection and purpose of addressing THE-ICE Standards of Excellence
+- Applicant institution completes THE-ICE Accreditation Application, a self-review document with a focus on self-reflection and with the purpose of addressing THE-ICE Standards of Excellence.

-- The completed Application is assessed by Auditor/s of the independent THE-ICE Assessment Panel.
-The auditors will prepare and deliver a Full Accreditation Assessment Report to the applicant institution for comments upon completion.
+- The completed Accreditation Application is assessed by Auditor/s of the independent THE-ICE Assessment Panel.
+The auditors will prepare and deliver an Accreditation Assessment Report to the applicant institution for comments upon completion.

-- With the approval of the applicant institution, the Full Accreditation Assessment Report and Full Site Audit Report are presented to THE-ICE Board of Directors along with the auditors’ recommendation based on their findings.
-With the approval of THE-ICE Board, the applicant institution is invited to become a Full Member of THE-ICE.
-As a Full Member, programmes are accredited for a minimum period of five years, after which Re-Accreditation is required to maintain accreditation and membership of THE-ICE.
+- With the approval of the applicant institution, the Accreditation Assessment Report and Site Audit Report are presented to THE-ICE Board of Directors along with the auditors’ recommendation based on their findings.
+With the approval of THE-ICE Board, the applicant institution is invited to become an Accredited Member of THE-ICE.
+As an Accredited Member, programmes are accredited for a period of five (5) years, after which Re-accreditation is required to maintain accreditation and membership of THE-ICE.

-- Once approved as a Full Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.
+- Once approved as an Accredited Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.

 Accreditation of Non-English TH&E Programmes